ControlzEx/ControlzEx/README.md

 The MIT License (MIT)

-Copyright (c) 2015-2019 Jan Karger, Bastian Schmidt, James Willock
+Copyright (c) since 2015 Jan Karger, Bastian Schmidt, James Willock

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal